orchest/orchest/orchest-cli/README.md

 ### Notes

-- At this point in time the controller doesn't do anything yet.
 - The exact schema can be found in `services/orchest-controller/pkg/apis/orchest/v1alpha1/types.go`
 - `STATUS` endpoint is not yet implemented, but good to add later so that commands like `kubectl -n orchest get orchestclusters` have the expected output (including a `STATUS` column).